elementary OS User Handbook

 Quickly access your apps, folders, and more features

 Another important component of the desktop is Dock which is by default located at the bottom of the screen.
-The Dock app name is Plank and it is promoted as the simplest dock on the planet.
+The Dock app name is and it is promoted as the simplest dock on the planet.

 The Dock gives you quick access to your favorite and currently-open apps, still its functionality is not limited with this only option.
 For example, right-click either icon in the Dock to see the available options it suggests.